Jack Lindwall: Playing career

 At St. George, Lindwall set records for both most tries and points in a match.
-He scored four or more tries in a match on four occasions, including six tries in a match against Manly-Warringah in 1947 where he also kicked nine goals, scoring an equal club record of 36 points in a match.
+He scored four or more tries in a match on five occasions, including six tries in a match against Manly-Warringah in 1947 where he also kicked nine goals, scoring an equal club record of 36 points in a match.
 He also played in St. George's Grand Final teams of 1942 and 1946 and retired as the club's all-time top try-scorer, a record not surpassed until the 1960s.
 He missed the 1941 grand final victory over Eastern Suburbs due to injury.

 Lindwall was awarded Life Membership of the St. George Dragons in 1994.
 He died on 17 June 2000, aged 81.